digitalservicebund/digitalcheck-dito/README.md

 ## Prerequisites

-The application requires a `.env` file with the following values configured.
-You can copy and rename the file `.env.example`, and if running locally shouldn't need to change many of the values there.
+The application requires a `.env` file.
+You can copy and rename the file `.env.example`.
+To test certain features hidden behind feature flags, you need to create a `feature-flags.json` file in the root, for example by copying it from [infra repository](https://github.com/digitalservicebund/digitalcheck-dito-infra/).

-- `UNLEASH_KEY`: Authorization key used for connecting to Unleash feature flag tool.

 ### Node.js